Profile

 35. Does your state allow temporary or conditional recreational licenses?
 If yes, what are the criteria?

-Nothing related to child support.
+Yes, but nothing related to child support.

 36. What are the criteria for initiating/filing a lien in your state?